Sharing Guidelines

 • Macular degeneration

-• Sleep related restricted airway conditions (e.g., sleep apnea) including CPAP equipment
+• Sleep related restricted airway conditions, for example, sleep apnea and including CPAP equipment

 • Varicose veins